Ramified covers of abelian varieties over torsion fields: Introduction

 This was then answered positively in \cite{CDJLZ}:

 \begin{theorem}[Corvaja--Demeio--Javanpeykar--Lombardo--Zannier 2020] Every abelian variety $A$ over a number field $K$ with $A(K)$ Zariski-dense has WHP. \end{theorem}

-It is known that if $X$ has HP or WHP over $K$ and $L/K$ is finite, then the base change $X_L$ has HP resp.~WHP (see~\cite[Prop.~12.3.3]{FJ} resp.~\cite[Prop.~3.15]{CDJLZ}), and it is not difficult to see that the same holds more generally for $L/K$ finitely generated, and at least in the case of HP also for $L/K$ Galois with finitely generated, or more generally small, Galois group (cf.~\cite[Prop.~16.11.1]{FJ}).
+Let $K$ be a field of characteristic zero.
+It is known that if $X$ has HP or WHP over $K$ and $L/K$ is finite, then the base change $X_L$ has HP resp.~WHP (see~\cite[Prop.~12.3.3]{FJ} resp.~\cite[Prop.~3.15]{CDJLZ}), and one can see that at least in the case of HP this holds also for $L/K$ Galois with finitely generated, or more generally small, Galois group (cf.~\cite[Prop.~16.11.1]{FJ}).
 There are many results in the literature regarding $\mathbb{P}^1$ having HP (or equivalently WHP, as $\mathbb{P}^1$ is simply connected) over other infinite algebraic extensions $L$ of $\mathbb{Q}$ -- fields $L$ for which $\mathbb{P}^1_L$ has HP are called {\em Hilbertian} following \cite{Lang_diophantine_geometry}, see for example \cite{Kuyk} for abelian extensions and \cite{Haran,BFW} for two different generalizations of this, and \cite[Chapters 12-13]{FJ} for an extensive discussion of Hilbertian fields.
 Even more precise results are known for example for linear algebraic groups like $\mathbb{G}_m$ (see e.g.~\cite[Theorem 2.1]{Zannier}).
 However, as remarked in \cite{Zannier}, no such results are available for abelian varieties.
 Starting from Theorem~\ref{thm:CZ}, and developing further the methods of \cite{Haran}, we prove in Section \ref{sec:abelian} the first such result over infinite (non-small) Galois extensions of $\mathbb{Q}$ of number theoretic interest:

 \begin{theorem} Let $K$ be a finitely generated field of characteristic zero and $A$ an abelian variety over $K$.
 Let $L/K$ be an abelian extension such that ${\rm dim}_\mathbb{Q}(A_0(L)\otimes_\mathbb{Z}\mathbb{Q})=\infty$ for every nonzero homomorphic image $A_0$ of $A_L$.
 Then $A_L$ has WHP. \end{theorem}